Ismail-Mohammed-Atef/WebViewer.ThatOpenCompany/README.md

 # IFC Web Viewer

 ## Overview
-This project is a web-based IFC file viewer built with Three.js and an open-source framework.
+This project is a web-based IFC file viewer built with Three.js and That Open Company framework.
 It allows users to visualize and interact with IFC models directly in the browser without requiring additional software.

 ## Features
 - **IFC File Rendering**: Load and display IFC models with Three.js.